ArpadGBondor/Red-Inventory-Management/README.md

 - Outgoing transactions
 - Users

 If you Add/Edit a record a smaller window pops up in the center of the screen.
-You can change the details of the record in the window, and you can save or cancel the changes with the two button at the bottom of the window.
+You can change the details of the record, and you can save or cancel the changes with the two button at the bottom of the window.

 ### Lists
 #### Inventory list